v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-0-intro.md

 Here’s the order in which we will be setting up and testing this demo pipeline.

 Section 1: [Development workstation](./azurecloudbuilds-1-devworkstation.md)
-    Create the developer workstation VM
+- Create the developer workstation VM

 Section 2: [Version control](./azurecloudbuilds-2-versioncontrol.md)
-    Create the Perforce Helix Core commit server Create the code depot
+- Create the Perforce Helix Core commit server
+- Create the code depot
-    Install Azure Storage Explorer
+- Install Azure Storage Explorer

 Section 3: [Azure DevOps organization and project](./azurecloudbuilds-3-azdo.md)
-    Create the Organization
+- Create the Organization
-    Install Perforce extensions
+- Install Perforce extensions
-    Create a Personal Access Token
+- Create a Personal Access Token
-    Create a Project
+- Create a Project
-    Create a service principal and set up a service connection to Azure Section 4: [The Build agent](./azurecloudbuilds-4-buildagent.md)
+- Create a service principal and set up a service connection to Azure

+Section 4: [The Build agent](./azurecloudbuilds-4-buildagent.md)
-    Create the build agent VM
+- Create the build agent VM
-    Install the Azure DevOps agent
+- Install the Azure DevOps agent
-    Install and configure Incredibuild
+- Install and configure Incredibuild

 Section 5: [Simple build distribution](./azurecloudbuilds-5-dist.md)
-    Create Azure storage account and blob container Section 6: [The Azure DevOps pipeline](./azurecloudbuilds-6-azdopipeline.md)
+- Create Azure storage account and blob container

+Section 6: [The Azure DevOps pipeline](./azurecloudbuilds-6-azdopipeline.md)
-    Create the pipeline
+- Create the pipeline
-    Set up the Perforce trigger
+- Set up the Perforce trigger

 Section 7: [Testing](./azurecloudbuilds-7-testing.md)

 ## Saving set up information
 As you set up the various components, there will be many pieces of configuration data you will need in downstream steps.
-When you see  Save this info!
-Please take note of the configuration values and save them temporarily in a consolidated list, to make setup easier.
+When you see  :pencil: ==Save this info!==  Please take note of the configuration values and save them temporarily in a consolidated list, to make setup easier.

 ## Troubleshooting and Conclusions
 If you come across any problems in your set up, look at the [Troubleshooting](./azurecloudbuilds-9-troubleshooting.md) section to see if any of the information there could help.